davidtheblane/CodeWarsTraining/README.md

 # CodeWarsTraining
-Repo for my solutions on Code Wars
+Repo for my solutions in Code Wars